bruceravel/BLA-XANES/doc/metis/mask.rst

 with certain differences.

 #.
 The **areal mean step** takes a :quoted:`radius` parameter.
 It
-   uses an n-by-n (where n twice the parameter value +1, thus radius 2 is a 5x5 kernel) uniform kernel to make a convolution of the image.
+   uses an n-by-n (where n is twice the parameter value +1, thus radius 2 is a 5x5 kernel) uniform kernel to make a convolution of the image.

 #.
 The **lonely pixel step** removes any pixels from the mask that do
    not have enough illuminated neighbors.